 So for the first part of last year, we ditched “no tech Thursday” and started “library Wednesday”.

-This met with a lot less resistance from the teenage book worm, but the little guy wasn’t exactly thrilled.
-He put up a good fight every week even though once he got there he actually enjoyed himself.
+This met with a lot less resistance from the teenage bookworm, but the little guy wasn’t exactly thrilled.
+He put up a good fight every week even though once he got actually got to the library he actually enjoyed himself.
 Our nearest library has a nice outdoor seating area with a fountain, and he really liked sitting out there to do his homework.
-Yet every week it was complain-complain starting at dinner and lasting pretty much until we walked in the library door.
-Finally, he wore us down, and we abandoned our weekly book run.
+Yet every week it was complain, complain, complain starting at dinner and lasting pretty much until we walked through the library door.
+He finally wore us down, and we abandoned our weekly book run.

-We each wrote down 5-10 places we could go or activities we would like to do as a family, and each week we pick from the list.
+We each wrote down 5-10 places we could go or activities we would like to do as a family, and then each week we pick from the list.
 It has been super successful!
-We have very little complaining, and we have really had a lot of fun!
+There has been very little complaining, and we have really had a lot of fun!
 Summer has kind of thrown us off schedule a bit, but with school starting up in a week, I am ready to get us back on track.

 1. Sky High Sports is an indoor recreational park with wall-to-wall trampolines, bouncy dodge ball courts, foam pit and overhead ropes course.
 You buy play time by the hour, and some week nights they have B1G1 deals.
 I have seen it listed on groupon a few times as well.
-It is a lot of sweaty fun, and makes for an early bedtime for my little one (double win).
+It is a lot of sweaty fun, and all the jumping makes for an early bedtime for my little one (double win).

 2. The Wii has a lot of multiplayer games that are still fun even if the players all have various skill levels.
 We have played Mario Kart races and had tennis or bowling tournaments.
 This is a good fall back activity for nights when the kids have a lot of homework or one of us gets home from work a little late.
 We don’t have to waste time driving somewhere, and everyone can play in their PJ’s.